sindresorhus/got/readme.md

 Type: `Object`<br>
 Default: `{}`

-Add headers by specyfing this property.
-Existing headers will be overwritten.
+Specify this property to set HTTP headers.
+If already existing header is specified, the old one will be overwritten.

+Headers set to `null` or `undefined` are omitted.

 ###### stream